tmllull/raspi/telegram/README.md

     function on_binlog_replay_end ()
     end

 With this code, when receive a message with "ping" (without quotes), automatically send a "pong" response.
 Just works with "ping", and not with "PING" or "Ping".
+If the message received is "temp", response with the Raspi temperature.
+You can add new rules in *function on_msg_receive (msg)*.

 For launch, use: